OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Sample Level Views/Samples.md

 # Sample Distribution View

-## Default View in Land Portal

 ![SelectSampleView_png](../../images/SampleView.png)

 The sample distribution view is the default view of all Lands.
-The view will is a stacked bar graph which is displayed with the primary grouping column on the y-axis and samples colored on the x-axis using the secondary grouping column.
+The view is a stacked bar graph plotting all samples within the Land, grouping the samples on the y-axis by the primary grouping column and coloring the samples on the x-axis using the secondary grouping column.
 In TCGA land, this will correspond to Tumor type on the Y-axis and Sample type on the X-axis:

 **General Options**